Werameli/SwissNetKnife/README.md

 # SwissNetKnife
 ## Ultimate lightweight scriptholder for all your scripts
-## The main target of this project is to create minimal shell based on Python, that can store all your scripts in plugins.
+## The main target of this project is to create minimal script on Python that replicates unix-like shell, that can store all your scripts in plugins.
 You can expand this shell by various network related plugins (and maybe in future not only network related)

 ### Made by TeamSNK (Werameli)